 Although most third-party travel insurance is more comprehensive than credit card insurance, the policies still generally don’t cover “foreseen” events such as the coronavirus pandemic.
 Thus, if you book a trip now and infection numbers go up, you won’t be covered if you cancel your trip due to pandemic conditions.

-- Trip cancellation and interruption insurance may refund you if your trip is cancelled or delayed.
+- Trip cancellation insurance and interruption insurance may refund you if your trip is cancelled or delayed.

 - Trip delay insurance reimburses you for things you need to tide you over during trip delays.